Student Conduct Procedures

 These procedures do not apply to allegations of sexual misconduct, relationship violence, or stalking.
 Such allegations are administered under the University’s Sexual Misconduct, Relationship Violence, and Stalking Policy.
 Allegations of conduct that could constitute a violation of both the University’s Sexual Misconduct, Relationship Violence, and Stalking Policy and the University’s Student Conduct Policy will be administered according to the Sexual Misconduct, Relationship Violence, and Stalking Policy.

-Students with disabilities may request reasonable accommodations to facilitate their participation in the conduct process by contacting New York University’s Moses Center for Students with Disabilities at 212-998-4980 or email@example.com.
+Students with disabilities may request reasonable accommodations to facilitate their participation in the conduct process by contacting New York University’s Moses Center for Student Accessibility at 212-998-4980 or firstname.lastname@example.org.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 3rd floor.

 II.
 INTERIM MEASURES

-Interim Suspension: The Senior Vice President for Student Affairs, or their designee, may suspend a student on an interim basis pending consideration of the case through these procedures.
+Interim Suspension: The Dean of Students within the Division of Student Affairs, or their designee, may suspend a student on an interim basis pending consideration of the case through these procedures.
 A student should not summarily be suspended either completely, or for certain purposes (e.g. a suspension from a University class, program, building, Study Away Site, or other University activity/facility) except for reasons relating to the physical or mental health or safety of the student or others, the maintenance of public order, or the effective continuation of the education process.
-When an interim suspension is issued, the student shall be afforded the opportunity to meet with the Director of Student Conduct or designee to request reconsideration of the interim suspension; the Director or designee will endeavor to hold the meeting within two business days of the request.
+When an interim suspension is issued, the student shall be afforded the opportunity to meet with the Dean of Students or designee to request reconsideration of the interim suspension; the Dean or designee will endeavor to hold the meeting within two business days of the request.
 Furthermore, when an interim suspension has been issued, the student conduct procedures will be expedited to the extent possible.
 Whenever possible as a practical matter, a student who has been subject to interim suspension and who is found “not responsible” shall be allowed the opportunity to make up whatever work was missed due to the suspension.

-Other Interim Measures: Interim measures may be issued by the Senior Vice President for Student Affairs or designee pending consideration of allegations through these procedures.
+Other Interim Measures: Interim measures may be issued by the Dean of Students or designee pending consideration of allegations through these procedures.
 The need for appropriate interim measures will vary between cases.
 Interim measures may include but are not limited to: no contact orders, persona non grata, room relocation, and restriction of privileges.
+Where serious allegations involving a potential separation from the institution are made against a student whose graduation is approaching and imminent, the Dean of Students may request that the degree-granting school delay conferral until the conclusion of the conduct process.
 Failure to abide by interim measures is a violation of the University Student Conduct Policy.

 III.
 FORUMS FOR RESOLUTION